10/30/2024

 speaker

-Our next question comes to the line of Larry Beegles from Wells Fargo.
+Our next question comes from the line of Larry Beagleson from Wells Fargo.
 Please go ahead.

 speaker

-Hi, it's Larry calling in for Larry.
+Hi, it's Leigh calling in for Larry.
 Thanks for taking my questions.
-Just started with a thunder trial.
-Congratulations on completing the patient enrollment.
+Just starting with the Thunder trial, congratulations on completing the patient enrollment.
 We saw on clinicaltrials.gov that the sample size, the patient sample size has changed.
 It's a little bit less than what you started with.
 And the endpoint has changed.
 One of the safety endpoints has changed.
 Can you just comment on those and if the FDA agreed to those changes?
-And I have a follow up.
+And I have a follow-up.

 speaker

 Yes, the FDA did agree to those changes.
-That is that is accurate.
-Did
+That is accurate.

 speaker